FICO - Your Credit Score

 Did you know?
 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-What can you do to improve your FICO score?
-Very little in the short term.
+How can you raise your FICO score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You should appeal for the credit agency to remove any incorrect data on your credit report; this is the only "quick fix" for credit troubles.
+(Of course you must appeal incorrect items on your credit report.)

 Getting your credit score

-To raise your credit score, you must get the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that offered the original FICO score, offers scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
-They also provide information and tools that help you understand how to improve your credit score.
+Before you can improve your credit score, you must get your score and be sure that the credit reports from each credit reporting agency are correct.
+Fair Isaac, the corporation that offered the first FICO score, offers scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
+Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.